 In the United States, where state responses have varied greatly, and in Australia, where good weather initially prompted many people to go the beach before social distancing measures were ratcheted up, the drops were less steep at under 50%.

 In Japan and Sweden, where authorities have not imposed harsh restrictions, visits to retail and recreation sites fell by roughly only a quarter.
-Sweden has sought to minimise disruption to social and economic life while its caseload remains low.
+Sweden has sought to minimize disruption to social and economic life while its caseload remains low.
 Visits to restaurants, shopping centres and cinemas, for example, have declined by just 24%.

 Numbers going to grocery markets and pharmacies have fallen by 10%, while trips to the park are actually up by 43% as people head out to enjoy the Scandinavian spring.
 Going out for a walk or a jog is up in Denmark, Estonia and Finland too.